Cathy Austin, Wheat Ridge, CO

 You Can be Free from PTSD

 If trauma or PTSD is turning your life upside down, there is relief.
-Please call 303.
-949. 3654 for your free 20-minute consultation.
+I invite you to set up your free 30 minute phone consult.
+Contact me by clicking here.

 We can talk about any concerns you may have about how PTSD is affecting your life and I can answer any questions you may have about Rapid Resolution Therapy.